Canon 1Ds vs Olympus E-M10 II

 The Olympus E-M10 II has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 The 1Ds writes its imaging data to Compact Flash cards, while the E-M10 II uses SDXC cards.
-The 1Ds features dual card slots, which can be very useful in case a memory card fails.
-In contrast, the E-M10 II only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1Ds and Olympus OM-D E-M10 Mark II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.